bitcoinmw/bitcoinmw/README.md

   * Clean and minimal implementation, and aiming to stay as such.
   * Follows the Mimblewimble protocol, which provides hidden amounts and scaling advantages.
-  * Cuckoo Cycle proof of work in two variants named Cuckaroo (ASIC-resistant) and Cuckatoo (ASIC-targeted).
+  * Memory bound, asic-resistant Cuckoo Cycle proof of work (C29d)
   * Relatively fast block time: one minute.
   * Bitcoin's limited supply schedule (starting with the 3.125 coins per 10 minutes epoch) with an extended long tail reward that lasts 1,000 years.
 Total supply cap is still 21 million.
   * Transaction fees are based on the number of Outputs created/destroyed and total transaction size.
   * Smooth curve for difficulty adjustments.

-To learn more, read our [introduction to Mimblewimble and Grin](doc/intro.md).

 ## Status

-Grin is live with mainnet.
-Still, much is left to be done and [contributions](CONTRIBUTING.md) are welcome (see below).
-Check our [mailing list archives](https://lists.launchpad.net/mimblewimble/) for the latest status.
+BitcoinMW's live with testnet.
+Launch of mainnet planned for early 2022.

 ## Contributing

 To get involved, read our [contributing docs](CONTRIBUTING.md).

-Find us:

-* Chat: [Keybase](https://keybase.io/team/grincoin), more instructions on how to join [here](https://grin.mw/community).
-* Mailing list: join the [~Mimblewimble team](https://launchpad.net/~mimblewimble) and subscribe on Launchpad.
-* Twitter for the Grin council: [@grincouncil](https://twitter.com/grincouncil)

 ## Getting Started

-To learn more about the technology, read our [introduction](doc/intro.md).

-To build and try out Grin, see the [build docs](doc/build.md).
+To build and try out BitcoinMW, see the [build docs](doc/build.md).

 ## Philosophy

-Grin likes itself small and easy on the eyes.
-It wants to be inclusive and welcoming for all walks of life, without judgement.
-Grin is terribly ambitious, but not at the detriment of others, rather to further us all.
-It may have strong opinions to stay in line with its objectives, which doesn't mean disrespect of others' ideas.

-We believe in pull requests, data and scientific research.
-We do not believe in unfounded beliefs.
+BitcoinMW believes that the BTC utxo set is sacrosanct, but which code user's run is open to debate.
+May the best implementation of Bitcoin win out.

+Be the change you wish to see in the world.

 ## Credits